-Looking for some healthy Christmas snacks for kids that aren’t loaded with sugar and processed ingredients?
-The homemade snacks we’re sharing today are not only cute, they’re also easy to make, fun to create and full of nutritious ingredients.
-These food ideas are perfect for a children’s Christmas party and are easy enough for toddlers and preschoolers, but adults can totally eat them too!
+Looking for some DIY healthy Christmas snacks for kids that aren’t loaded with sugar and processed ingredients?
+The fun Christmas snacks featured in this post are not only cute, they’re also easy to make and full of nutritious ingredients.
+These holiday snack ideas are perfect for Christmas parties and easy enough for toddlers and preschoolers to make, but older kids and adults can totally make and eat them too!

-The Christmas snacks that we’re sharing today are not only super cute and fun to make, they’re also nutritious as well since many of them are made up of fruits, veggies, protein, healthy fats and whole grains!
-They are also really easy to assemble so they’re perfect to make with toddlers, preschoolers or to serve up at a children’s Christmas party!
+- Healthier options: These Christmas snacks are not only super cute and fun to make, they’re nutritious as well since many of them are made up of fruits, veggies, protein, healthy fats and whole grains!

-Below you’ll find eight healthy Christmas snacks for kids (but adults can totally eat them too)!
-So get some Christmas music on and have fun making these adorable snacks!
+Below you’ll find fourteen healthy and easy Christmas snacks for kids of all ages (but adults can totally eat them too).
+So get some Christmas music on and have fun making these cute Christmas treats!

 - Wooden Skewers (we tried popsicle sticks but they were a little too short.
 Be very careful if handling these skewers with little ones or use ones safe for children)